developerhumain/Git-GitHub-Tutorial/README.md

 # Git-GitHub-Tutorial
 <br>
-This is new repo for learning Git and GitHub.
+This is new repo for learning Git and GitHub by APNA COLLEGE.